 Administration of NAPLAN

-The ‘NAPLAN national protocols for test administration’ publication is the high-level guide to the administration of NAPLAN tests.
-The protocols are developed by ACARA with relevant state, territory and non-government representatives.
-This document provides information to ensure that test administration is a consistent process across the country.
+The ‘NAPLAN national protocols for test administration’ is the high-level guide to the administration of NAPLAN tests.
+The protocols are developed by ACARA with state, territory and non-government representatives and ensure that test administration is a consistent process across the country.
 Further details are available at National protocols for test administration.

-The Guidelines for managing test incidents in schools (PDF 288 KB) provide instructions to schools on the steps to take if a test breach happens at their school.
+The Guidelines for managing test incidents in schools (PDF 1 MB) provide instructions to schools on the steps to take if a test breach happens at their school.